abdullah-erturk/HardwareInfo/README.md

 - **Processor Information**: Offers detailed information about the processor model, manufacturer, and architecture.
 - **RAM Information**: Displays the RAM capacity, modules used in the slots, and speed information.
 - **Graphics Card Information**: Includes the graphics card brand, RAM capacity, and driver version.
-- **Network Adapter and IP Address Information**: Shows network adapter details, local IP addresses, and WAN IP address.
+- **Network Adapter and IP Address Information**: Shows network card information, local IP addresses, DNS and DHCP Server information and WAN IP address.
 - **Disk Information**: Displays disk types (HDD, SSD, or USB) and their capacity information.

 ### Contributing: